jonelo/bashberries/README.md

     value   specifies the value for the key.

 Examples:
-    update_property -f app.conf mykey "new value"
-            updates the key called mykey with the value called "new value" in the app.conf property file in any case update_property -f /etc/openvpn/vpn.conf remote "my-server-1 1194"
+    update_property -f -q app.conf mykey "new value" updates the key called "mykey" with the value called "new value" with quotes around the value in the app.conf property file, and creates the key/value pair if the key does not exist. update_property -d ' ' -e /etc/openvpn/vpn.conf remote "my-server-1 1194" updates the key called "remote" in the property file that has a blank as the delimiter, it also echoes the modified line.
 ```

 ### update_this